Back to Home PageBack to Home Page

 The Project - San Diego Visual Arts Network:

-A database of information produced to improve the clarity, accuracy and sophistication of disclosure about San Diego's artistic and cultural life and which is dedicated to reinforcing the idea that the visual arts are a necessary and vital part of the health of our city.
+San Diego Visual Arts Network ( SDVAN) is a database of information produced to improve the clarity, accuracy and sophistication of discourse about San Diego's artistic and cultural life and is dedicated to the idea that the Visual Arts are a vital part of the health of our county.
+SDVAN provides a resource-rich website and facilitates countless opportunities for inspiration and collaboration on visual arts projects.

 Directory entry includes: Name of Organization or Service, location, contact numbers (tel, fax, email, website), and mission statement or services offered to the community.